TheoHeija/Horlogerie-Prestige/README.md

 You don't have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
 However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Security Best Practices

+- **Environment Variables**: Store sensitive information in environment variables, not in your code
+- **API Keys**: Never expose API keys in your client-side code without proper access controls
+- **Token Rotation**: Regularly rotate your API keys and tokens
+- **Access Controls**: Use proper access control rules in your Supabase configuration

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 To learn React, check out the [React documentation](https://reactjs.org/).

+For Supabase documentation, visit [Supabase docs](https://supabase.io/docs).

 ### Code Splitting